cloud-ark/kubeplus/Guidelines.md

 is to build the metrics collection inside your custom controller as done by the MySQL Operator.
 Another option is to leverage Kubernetes Audit Logs for this purpose.
 Then you can use external tooling like [kubeprovenance](https://github.com/cloud-ark/kubeprovenance) to build the required metrics.
-Separately, you can consider exposing the collected metrics in Prometheus format as well.
+Once metrics are collected, you should consider exposing the collected metrics in Prometheus format.

 ## 4) Register CRDs as YAML Spec rather than in Operator code

 Registering CRDs as YAML spec rather than in your Operator code has following advantage.
 Installing CRD requires Cluster-scope permission.
 If the CRD registration is done as YAML manifest, then it is possible to separate CRD registration from the Operator Pod deployment.
 CRD registration can be done by Cluster administrator while Operator Pod deployment can be done by a non-admin user.
 On the other hand, if CRD registration is done as part of your Operator code then the Operator Pod will need to be given Cluster-scope permissions.
+Another reason to register CRD as YAML is because kube-openapi validation can be defined as part of it.

 # Implementation guidelines